#1 A man who fucking hates Goblins

 And you know what’s delicious after watching these rowdy, green bastards perform their misdeeds?
 Seeing how the Goblin Slayer and his party swoop in and butcher the lot of them.

 Even as his party grows, Goblin Slayer remains the centerpiece of any fight.
 He is brutal, efficient, ruthless, and even a bit scary.
-He is methodical and has long since stopped showing any remorse or hesitation as he slaughters his way through the ranks of his mortal enemy.
+He is methodical and shows no remorse as he slaughters his way through the ranks of his mortal enemy.
 Cut them up, drown them, set them on fire, choke the life out of them; Goblinkind deserves no mercy.